chenyuchi-HUST/Ion-Hydration-3D2PT-Python/README.md

 # Modified 3D-2PT Framework for Ionic Hydration Entropy

-This repository contains the analysis scripts and sample data for the paper:
-**"Unveiling the Hidden Role of Outer-Shell Water in ionic hydration Thermodynamics"**

 ## Overview
 This code extends the traditional Three-Dimensional Two-Phase Thermodynamics (3D-2PT) method by introducing a **"Confined Rigid Rotor"** model.
 It explicitly accounts for the rotational symmetry breaking of water molecules induced by the long-range anisotropic electrostatic field of ions, allowing for an accurate, spatially resolved calculation of ionic hydration entropy.